-rejecting NPO accounts or delaying cross-border transactions, especially when funds originate from foreign donors.
+However, these regulatory frameworks have compounded the financial exclusion of NPOs.
+Many of them, particularly those categorized as high-risk under FATF Recommendation 8, face greater scrutiny due to expanded asset freeze policies and sanctions screening obligations in Circular No. 1182.
+BNFIs, under pressure to comply with BSP and AMLC directives, increasingly resort to de-risking practices, such as rejecting NPO accounts or delaying cross-border transactions, especially when funds originate from foreign donors.
 This is exacerbated when integrated with Note Verbale No. 2021-0592 of the Department of Foreign Affairs (DFA), which requires foreign funding to be cleared before disbursement.
 The combined impact of these measures leads to significant operational challenges for NPOs, including delays in humanitarian aid delivery and limited access to international funding.

-DILG MC 2021-012, although now repealed, imposed significant restrictions on NPOs seeking to be involved in local councils or community assemblies of local government units (LGUs).
-The circular required CSOs to obtain security clearances from the Armed Forces of the Philippines (AFP) and the Philippine National Police (PNP) before they could participate in local people's councils, which service as "platforms for citizen engagement, participation, and decision-making at the grassroots level."
-The clearance served as proof that these organizations were free from any involvement in subversive or illegal activities.
-Not only did this requirement broadly categorize NPOs as potentially high-risk entities, those advocating for human rights, environmental protection, and other politically sensitive causes were especially vulnerable to denial of clearance based on vague allegations.
+The Department of Interior and Local Government (DILG) MC 2021-012, although now repealed, imposed significant restrictions on NPOs seeking to be involved in local councils or community assemblies of local government units (LGUs).
+The circular required CSOs to obtain security clearances from the Armed Forces of the Philippines (AFP) and the Philippine National Police (PNP) before they could participate in local people's councils, which service as "platforms for citizen engagement, participation, and decision-making at the grassroots level."39 The clearance served as proof that these organizations were free from any involvement in subversive or